Melnus/Open-Civic-Data-Harvester/LLM.md

 # Open-Civic-Data-Harvester Project Context

-This file consolidates the source code and documentation for the **Open-Civic-Data-Harvester** project.
+This file consolidates the source code, documentation, and **AI System Prompts** for the **Open-Civic-Data-Harvester** project.
 It is designed to provide AI agents with full context of the data extraction pipeline, schemas, and frontend logic.

 ## 📖 Project Overview